swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 > Please make sure that you did the following before starting the deployment:
 >
 > - Registered yourself on the swiyu Trust Infrastructure portal
-> - Registered yourself on the api self service portal
+> - Registered yourself on the API self-service portal
-> - Generated the signing keys file with the didtoolbox.jar
+> - Generated signing keys using the `didtoolbox.jar`
 > - Generated a DID which is registered on the identifier registry
 >
 > The required steps are explained in the [Base- and Trust Registry Cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-base-and-trust-registry/)